harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 ### 3. You Can Become the Impostor

 When you internalise the belief that you're not good enough, you can actually start performing below your capabilities.
 It becomes a self-fulfilling prophecy.
-I became unreliable, stopped caring, procrastinated on challenging work, and avoided sharing ideas—not because I was inherently bad, but because constant negative feedback had eroded my motivation to the point where self-sabotage felt like self-preservation.
+I became unreliable, stopped caring, procrastinated on challenging work, and avoided sharing ideas.
+Not because I was inherently bad, but because constant negative feedback had eroded my motivation to the point where self-sabotage felt like self-preservation.

 > When you believe you're going to fail anyway, your brain starts to protect you by reducing effort.
 This creates a vicious cycle: reduced effort leads to poorer results, which confirms your belief that you're not good enough.

-The tragic irony: impostor syndrome is supposed to be feeling like a fraud despite being competent.
+The tragic irony is this: impostor syndrome is supposed to be feeling like a fraud despite being competent.
 But if left unchecked, it can actually make you less competent.
 You start with the feeling of being an impostor, but through this cycle, you can actually become one.
-Toxic environments don't just make you feel bad—they alter your behaviour in ways that confirm the negative beliefs you've developed.
+Toxic environments don't just make you feel bad.
+They alter your behaviour in ways that confirm the negative beliefs you've developed.

 If you notice your performance declining with your confidence, you're likely in this cycle.
 The solution isn't to try harder in the same environment; it's to change something fundamental.
 Sometimes that's therapy, a new team, or a new job entirely.